The Ocean Park Branch Library is located at the corner of Main Street and Ocean Park Blvd.

 Limited metered parking is available along Norman Place, Ocean Park Blvd and Main Street, as well as in the lot directly in front of the Branch’s Norman Place entrance.
 Additional metered parking is available in City Lot 11 with entrances located at 2934 Main Street and at 170 Hollister Avenue.

 Bike Racks.
 Cyclists can secure their bikes at the bike racks on Norman Place next to the parking meters.
 Additionally, there are artist-designed bike racks located behind the library on 2nd Street and in front of the library on Main Street.

 Ocean Park – Exterior Materials Returns – Two returns are located on Norman Place on the sidewalk near the Library entrance.
 These returns are available 24 hours a day, seven days a week, and accept books, magazines and audiovisual materials.
 Please do not drop donations into these returns.
 All donations should be brought to the Main Library, 601 Santa Monica Blvd.

 Overview of Services and Collections

 Children.
-The Ocean Park Branch offers storytimes and puppet shows, chess club, class visits and much more.
+The Ocean Park Branch offers storytimes and puppet shows, class visits and much more.